37 Innovative Ways To Save Money On Transportation While Travelling

 The third facet of slow travel is literally travelling slower.
 By taking the slowest option, whether that’s the slow train that stops at all the stations along the way or the slow local bus that keeps constantly pulling over to pick up passengers, you will usually save money by choosing the slowest option in getting from A to B.

-Packing light can help reduce your transportation costs in a multitude of different ways.
+Packing light can help to reduce your transportation costs in a multitude of different ways.

 One obvious way a light load can help is by enabling you to walk in many situations where walking would have previously seemed impossible or too onerous to be worth considering.